 Lex Gray joined WAVY/Fox 43 in January 2014 as an anchor and reporter.
-She anchors WAVY’s weekend morning newscasts, and works as morning reporter during the week.
+She is a part of WAVY’s morning and midday anchor team, and reports for evening newscasts.

 Lex began her broadcast career at the NBC affiliate in Rhinelander, Wisconsin.
 She started there as a multimedia journalist, which means she shot, wrote, and edited her own stories.
 Lex later became the station’s main anchor.